 The Car Battery Has Been Jumped a Few Times Already

 If your car battery takes a jump to get a charge, the electrical capacity of your battery is reduced.
-A car battery that needs jumping to get started can damage the alternator of your car.
+A car battery that needs jumping to get started can damage your car’s alternator.

 The alternator turns mechanical power from the car’s engine into electricity to power the car’s computer components, so damaging this part in addition to the battery can be expensive to fix.